"Where the LOVE of CHRIST Shines"

 Jan Baldt and Dr. Christopher Baldt are the founders of Sonshine Equine.
 Jan is a Delaware native and has been teaching in children’s ministry at High Tide Church for 15 years.
 She has over 20 years of riding and horsemanship experience.
 She has owned an operated the daily responsibilities of a barn that offered horse boarding, riding pro

 Jan Baldt and Dr. Christopher Baldt are the founders of Sonshine Equine.
 Jan is a Delaware native and has been teaching in children’s ministry at High Tide Church for 15 years.
 She has over 20 years of riding and horsemanship experience.
 She has owned an operated the daily responsibilities of a barn that offered horse boarding, riding programs, camps, pasture management and equine nutrition.
-Jan is a Certified PATH Instructor and teaches Equine Assisted Therapy and Riding.
+Jan is a Certified PATH Instructor in training and teaches Equine Assisted Therapy and Riding.

 Dr. Baldt is a local Human, dog and Equine Chiropractor who has been in private practice for over 30 years and is involved in our mission at Sonshine Equine.
 He treats humans and dogs in his practice in Long Neck, De.
 You can find more information by going to www.drbaldt.com